Corporations Elections Licensing Securities Charities

 4) An applicant must be administratively approved to take the exam a third time after the above procedure has been completed and approved.

 c) Board rule 490-3-.02 and Board Policy #2 give further information for candidates who fail the exam more than three times.
 Please refer to the Board rules and policies should a candidate need to take the exam more than three (3) times.

-An acceptable 4-hour continuing competency course must include a review of the Georgia General Provisions and the Rules and Laws governing Physical Therapy in the State of Georgia.
-Specifically these are Georgia Rules 490-1 through 490-11, Georgia Laws 43-33, and Georgia General Provisions 43-1-19 through 43-1-27.
+An acceptable 4-hour continuing competency course must include a review of the Georgia General Provisions and the Laws, Rules and Policies governing Physical Therapy in the State of Georgia.
+Specifically these are Georgia Rules 490-1 through 490-11, Georgia Laws 43-33, Georgia General Provisions 43-1-19 through 43-1-27 and all policy statements.

 1. See Board Rule 490-3-.02 and Policy #2 for the required